levenc/posologyr/README.md

 Individual pharmacokinetic (PK) profiles can be estimated with or without data from therapeutic drug monitoring (TDM):

-- `poso_estim_map()` computes the Maximum A Posteriori (MAP), aka Empirical Bayes Estimates (EBE), of individual PK parameters from the results of TDM
+- `poso_estim_map()` computes the Maximum A Posteriori Bayesian Estimates(MAP-BE) of the individual PK parameters from the results of TDM
-- `poso_estim_sir()` estimates the full posterior distributions of individual PK parameters by Sequential Importance Resampling (SIR) from the results of TDM
 - `poso_simu_pop()` samples from the the a priori distributions of PK parameters